-• All staff will have annual training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff will have annual training on the government's anti-radicalisation strategy, Prevent, to enable them to identify people at risk of being susceptible to terrorism and to challenge extremist ideas.
+It is recommended that leads with designated Prevent responsibilities receive more in-depth training, including on extremist and terrorist ideologies to enable them to train and advise other staff and support making informed referrals to Prevent where necessary.

-- All staff will receive annual training on online safety and will be informed of the schools web filtering and monitoring practices and procedures so that they have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-This will allow them to be fully aware of how the school reduces the risks of online harm and how to report and resolve concerns over online safety. - All staff will receive annual training on Female Genital Mutilation (FGM) so that they can spot the signs of harm and act swiftly to prevent further risk of abuse.
+All staff will receive annual training on online safety and will be informed of the schools web filtering and monitoring practices and procedures so that they have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+This will allow them to be fully aware of how the school reduces the risks of online harm and how to report and resolve concernsover online safety.

+- All staff will receive annual training on Female Genital Mutilation (FGM) so that they can spot the signs of harm and act swiftly to prevent further risk of abuse.
 This will also ensure staff know their statutory duties related to reporting concerns of FGM to the police and children's services. - Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.
 Volunteers will receive appropriate training, if applicable. - Staff will also be made aware of the school's whistleblowing policies and procedures so that they know how to raise concerns regarding safeguarding practice and procedures.